operator-framework/community-operators/docs/testing-operators.md

 my-operator.v1.0.0   My Operator   1.0.0                Succeeded
 ```

-> The above command assumes you have created the `Subscription` in the `default` namespace.
-Adjust accordingly if you have selected a different namespace.
+> The above command assumes you have created the `Subscription` in the `marketplace` namespace.

 If your Operator deployment (CSV) shows a `Succeeded` in the `InstallPhase` status, your Operator is deployed successfully.
 If that's not the case check the `ClusterServiceVersion` objects status for details.